mattermost-community/mattermost-plugin-confluence/README.md

     > **Note:** If you have installed Go to a custom location, make sure the `$GOROOT` variable is set properly.
 Refer [Installing to a custom location](https://golang.org/doc/install#install).
   - Make

-## Setting up CircleCI
+## Set up CircleCI

 Set up CircleCI to run the build job for each branch and build-and-release for each tag.

 1. Go to [CircleCI Dashboard](https://circleci.com/dashboard).
 2. In the top left, you will find the Org switcher.
 Select your Organisation.
-3. If this is your first project on CircleCI, go to the Projects page, click the **Add Projects** button, then click the **Set Up Project** button next to your project.
-You may also click **Start Building** to manually trigger your first build.
+3. If this is your first project on CircleCI, go to the Projects page, select the **Add Projects** button, then select the **Set Up Project** button next to your project.
+You may also select **Start Building** to manually trigger your first build.
 4. To manage GitHub releases using CircleCI, you need to add your github personal access token to your project's environment variables.
    - Follow the instructions [here](https://help.github.com/en/articles/creating-a-personal-access-token-for-the-command-line) to create a personal access token.
 For CircleCI releases, you would need the `repo` scope.
    - Add the environment variable to your project as `GITHUB_TOKEN` by following the instructions [here](https://circleci.com/docs/2.0/env-vars/#setting-an-environment-variable-in-a-project).